Before your family hits the road this summer, pick a credit card to earn bonus rewards on your gas and restaurant purchases.

 If putting more cash in your pocket will help you afford the cost of your summer road trip, then consider using (or getting) a cash back credit card.
 Some cash back cards offer a set percentage cash back on all expenditures, while others offer higher percentage cash back on certain spending categories like gas, groceries and travel.

-The Citi Double Cash Card gives you 1 percent cash back on all purchases and then rewards you with another 1 percent if you pay the card for those purchases on time.
+The Citi Double Cash Card gives you 1 percent cash back on all purchases and then rewards you with another 1 percent if you pay the card for those purchases on time, so you’re essentially earning 2 percent cash back.

-The Capital One Quicksilver Card also has a set percentage of 1.5 percent cash back on all purchases but also offers a 0 percent interest rate for 15 months.
+The Capital One Quicksilver Cash Rewards Credit Card also has a set percentage of 1.5 percent cash back on all purchases but also offers a 0 percent interest rate for 15 months (15.74 percent to 25.74 percent variable APR thereafter).

-The Chase Freedom Unlimited card, like the Capital One Quicksilver card, offers 1.5 percent cash back and a 0 percent interest rate for 15 months.
+The Chase Freedom Unlimited card, like the Capital One Quicksilver card, offers 1.5 percent cash back and a 0 percent interest rate for 15 months (16.49 percent to 25.24 percent variable APR thereafter).

-A new entry this summer in the cash back card field is the American Express Cash Magnet℠ card, which also offers 1.5 percent on all purchases.
+A new entry this summer in the cash back card field is the American Express Cash Magnet® card, which also offers 1.5 percent on all purchases.

-The Bank of America Cash Rewards Credit Card also earns additional cash back for gas and grocery expenditures.
-You’ll net 3 percent cash back on gas and 2 percent cash back at grocery stores up to a total $2,500 in purchases each quarter with no annual fee.
+The Bank of America® Cash Rewards credit card also earns additional cash back for gas and grocery expenditures.
+You’ll net 3 percent cash back on a category of your choice — including gas purchases — and 2 percent cash back at grocery stores up to a total $2,500 in purchases each quarter (1 percent on all purchases thereafter) with no annual fee.

 If earning miles and points is a top priority on your family road trip, decide if you’d prefer to use a flexible travel credit card (with points that can transfer to a variety of airlines and hotels) or an airline card or hotel card that earns bonus points for spending with that airline or hotel company.